pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU/README.md

     <img src="image/12.png"/>
 </p>

 We are almost there!
 Enter the folder "Bert", and run the following code to process the data.
-A file named tf_examples.tfrecord can be found under the "tmp" folder:
+A file named tf_examples.tfrecord can be found under the "tmp" folder after this process:

 ```
 python create_pretraining_data.py \